K. Kunhi Kannan

-K. Kunhikannan (or K. Kunhi Kannan in journals) (15 October 1884 – 4 August 1931) was a pioneer agricultural entomologist and the first Indian to serve as an entomologist in the state of Mysore.
+K. Kunhi Kannan also spelled K. Kunhikannan (15 October 1884 – 4 August 1931) was a pioneer agricultural entomologist and the first Indian to serve as an entomologist in the state of Mysore.
 Aside from entomology related publications, he wrote two books The West (1927) and A Civilisation at Bay (1931, posthumously published).
 He was a friend and admirer of the humanist Brajendra Nath Seal and the British writer Lionel Curtis who sought a single united world government.
 As an agricultural entomologist, he innovated several low-cost techniques for pest management and was a pioneer of classical biological control approaches in India.

 Life and career

 Kunhikannan was born in Kannur in the Kunnathedath family (and the initial "K." would stand for Kunnathidathil).
 He graduated from the University of Madras and was appointed as an assistant to Leslie C. Coleman, the first government entomologist in the State of Mysore (Coleman was the first entomologist to be appointed in any province or state of India) on 19 November 1908 at a salary of Rs 150 per month.
-He was sent to study at Stanford University and his Ph.D. dissertation was on The function of the prothoracic plate in mylabrid (Bruchid) larvae: (a study in adaptation) (1923).
-He visited Hawaii several times between 1920 and 1921 attending meetings of the Hawaiian Entomological Society and he also served as an Indian delegate (along with Swami Abhedananda) at the First Pan-Pacific Educational Conference from 11–24 August 1921.
 From 1914, with Coleman as director of agriculture, most entomology work was carried out by Kunhikannan.
+He was sent to study at Stanford University in 1919.
+This also included visits to several other research centres along the way including meeting Silvestri in Naples, G.A.K.
+Marshall in London, the Bureau of Entomology at Boston and on his return, stops in Japan and Colombo.
+His Ph.D. dissertation was an examination of digging adaptations in insect larvae that lacked legs, titled "The function of the prothoracic plate in mylabrid (Bruchid) larvae: (a study in adaptation)" (1923).
+He visited Hawaii several times between 1920 and 1921 attending meetings of the Hawaiian Entomological Society, examining biological control of Lantana and also collecting the seeds of algaroba.
+He also served as an Indian delegate (along with Swami Abhedananda) at the First Pan-Pacific Educational Conference from 11–24 August 1921.
+He returned to work in India on 1 November 1921.
 In 1923 Kunhikannan was made entomologist to the State of Mysore.
 Throughout his career, he took a special interest in cost-effective approaches to managing insect damage to crops and stored products.
 Kunhikannan was appointed to the board of Mysore University on 23 July 1927, the Vice Chancellor at the time being Sir Brajendra Nath Seal.
 When a proposal was made to offer marine biology at the Mysore University, Kunhikannan opposed it on the grounds that students needed to be able to relate to the environment immediately around them and not be far away from it.